Fakruddin002/Wispr-Clone/README.md

 3.  **Get a Key**:
     You'll need a free API Key from [Deepgram](https://console.deepgram.com).
 The app will ask for it the first time you try to record.

-## Future Plans

-Right now, it's a "Copy/Paste" workflow.
-The next logical step for a true Wispr clone would be implementing OS-level text injection (simulating keystrokes) so you can dictate directly into any window.

----
-*Built with ❤️ for the love of AI and efficient coding.*